Obiora Odita: Westerlo

 In January 2008, Odita was loaned to Belgian club Westerlo.
 He scored twice in the second half of the 2007–08 season, before returning to Al Ain.
 In January 2009, Odita moved back to Belgium and signed a permanent contract with Westerlo.

 Later years

-In the summer of 2010, Odita made a comeback to Serbia by signing with his former club Javor Ivanjica for the 2010–11 season.
-He later moved to China and signed with Tianjin Teda in early 2011.
+In July 2010, Odita returned to Serbia by rejoining his former club Javor Ivanjica for the 2010–11 season.
+He later moved to China and signed with Tianjin TEDA in early 2011.
+Following a brief stint in Asia, Odita made another return to Javor Ivanjica ahead of the 2011–12 season.

-After two seasons with Taraz in Kazakhstan, Odita returned to Serbia once again and joined Voždovac in the summer of 2014.

-In June 2016, Odita switched to fellow Serbian club Mladost Lučani.

-On 14 June 2021, it was announced that Odita has retired, only to be confirmed to have joined his former club Javor Ivanjica for the fifth time, four days later.
+In the summer of 2012, Odita moved to Kazakhstan and signed with Taraz, netting six times in the remainder of the 2012 Kazakhstan Premier League.
+He subsequently finished as the team's top scorer in the 2013 campaign with five goals.
+In September 2014, Odita returned to Serbia once again and joined Voždovac.

+After spending two seasons with Voždovac, Odita switched to fellow Serbian SuperLiga side Mladost Lučani in June 2016.
+He spent five seasons with club, amassing 142 appearances and scoring 10 goals in the top flight.
+In June 2021, Odita rejoined Javor Ivanjica once more.